Quick Navigation

 Organize Your Sources Using Synthesis Matrix

-Using the guide above, gather the sources you have reviewed and begin to break down their component parts as suggested.
-It is recommendable to find out the context of all the sources, including the time they were written and the approach the author used.
-It would then be a good idea, to sum up the views of the authors on the key issues in the discussion so as to make drawing comparisons seamless.
+Gather the sources you have reviewed and begin to break down their parts.
+It is recommended to find out the context of all the sources, including the time they were written and the author’s approach used.
+Summarizing the authors’ views on the critical issues in the discussion is a great idea to make drawing comparisons seamless.

 Highlight Important Topic Sentences

 Topic sentences are essential for effectively integrating what you have found.
-Without them, your paragraph will sound clunky and will be difficult to read.
-So think about the general theme and topic you are communicating and come up with a good framing sentence that sets the scene for further development in the form of the authors you are going to use.
+Without them, your paragraph will sound clunky and challenging to read.
+Thus, think about the specific theme and topic you are communicating about and develop a good framing sentence that sets the scene for further development in the form of the authors you will use.

-As with all synthesis writing, the more time you spend doing it and reviewing the work you have done, the better it will be.
-So, make sure to take your time whilst you synthesize the literature so to make it as good as possible initially.
-Then, ideally, revisit it later with a fresh set of eyes to see if you still like your work.
-Especially for a literary essay, for instance, there are many ways to produce a successful piece.
-It is very difficult to write anything well in one sitting, and synthesis in writing is no different.
+As with all synthesis writing, the more time you spend doing it and reviewing the synthesis of information you have done, the better it will be.
+Thus, take your time synthesizing the literature to make it as good as possible.
+Then, revisit it with fresh eyes to see if you still like your work.
+For instance, when writing a synthesis essay, there are many ways to produce a successful piece.

 Example of Bad Synthesis

-The National Heart, Lung, and Blood Institute argue that parents should “start tracking how much time your family spends in front of a screen”.
+The National Heart, Lung, and Blood Institute argues that parents should “start tracking how much time your family spends in front of a screen.”
 This way, we can monitor and control our dependency on technology.
 Screen usage is only rising, and the effects it could have on young people and their ability to socialize could be drastic.
-Katherine Lee of the Verywellfamily also says that excessive use of technology is a problem as it becomes an “emotional crutch to escape sadness or boredom”.
+Katherine Lee of the Verywell family also says that excessive use of technology is a problem as it becomes an “emotional crutch to escape sadness or boredom.”

 Example of Effective Synthesis